Maurice Sendak delights children with new book, 12 years after his death

 Sendak fans will immediately recognize Mino.
 While their names and adventures might be different, the boys in Chicken Soup With Rice, Where The Wild Things Are, One Was Johnny — Mino, Max, Pierre, Johnny — and other Sendak stories look very similar.

 "Well, he's Maurice," says Lynn Caponera, executive director of The Maurice Sendak Foundation.
-"He" also didn't look like most of the other boys in children's books in the 1950s, says curator Jonathan Weinburg.
+"He" also didn't look like most of the other boys in children's books in the 1950s, says curator Jonathan Weinberg.

 "The characters of my earlier books are really only sort of cockamamie self-portraits," Sendak told Terry Gross, host of WHYY's Fresh Air in 2003.
 "Unfortunately, I look like Max and the Wild Things, as children tell you in their brazen way.
 'Oh, Mommy, he looks like the Moishe, the big, wild thing.'
 And you just want to crack them."